Generalizations of doubly nonnegative cones and their comparison

-Next, we compare the three types of GDNNP relaxation.
-We proved in Corollary~\ref{cor:DNN_inclusion_NN_ZVP} that $\DNN_{\rm NN}(\mathbb{K})$ is strictly included in $\DNN_{\rm ZVP}(\mathbb{K})$ when $\mathbb{K}$ is a direct product of a nonnegative orthant and second-order cones.
-We can observe that the strict inclusion relationship also appeared numerically in the case of $n=5$ and $\textrm{No.}= 3$ and that the optimal value of the NN GDNNP relaxation problem was better than that of the ZVP one.
-However, NN GDNNP relaxation took the longest time of the three and we could not compute the case of $n \ge 10$ because of insufficient memory.\footnote{We tried to solve the NN GDNNP relaxation problems on another computer with 64 GB of memory, but the same issue persisted.} We suspect that one of the reasons is that NN GDNNP relaxation is characterized by the semidefiniteness of the moment matrix.
-If the size of a variable matrix $\bm{X}$ in the standard form~\eqref{prob:GCPP} is $\bar{n}$, the NN GDNNP relaxation problem includes a semidefinite constraint of size $|I(\bar{n},2)| = \bar{n}(\bar{n}+1)/2$, while the ZVP GDNNP relaxation problem includes a semidefinite constraint of only size $\bar{n}$.
+We have observed that the NN-type GDNN cone provided the tightest relaxation of the three GDNN cones from both theoretical and numerical perspectives.
+However, we could not compute the NN-type GDNNP relaxation problems in the case of $n \ge 10$ due to insufficient memory. \footnote{We tried to solve the NN-type GDNNP relaxation problems on another computer with 64 GB of memory, but the same issue persisted.} We suspect that one of the reasons is that the NN-type GDNN cone is described by the positive semidefiniteness of the moment matrix.
+The NN-type GDNNP relaxation problem of problem~\eqref{prob:GCPP} includes a positive semidefinite constraint of size $O(n^2)$, whereas the ZVP-type GDNNP relaxation problem only includes a positive semidefinite constraint of size $O(n)$.

-The results also show that ZVP GDNNP relaxation has better numerical properties than BD GDNNP relaxation.
-As illustrated in Example~\ref{ex:inZVP_notinBD} and \ref{ex:inBD_notinZVP}, the inclusion relationship between the ZVP and BD GDNN cones does not hold.
-However, the optimal values of the ZVP GDNNP relaxation problems are better than those of the BD in most cases, especially when $n\ge 30$.
-Moreover, we can see in Table~\ref{tab:MISOCP_time} that the computational time required to solve the ZVP GDNNP relaxation problems is much shorter than that for the BD ones.
-This is presumably because a ZVP GDNNP relaxation problem can be solved by calling a solver only once, whereas the algorithm used to solve a BD one needs to call a solver many times.